demirantay/feynman-notes/README.md

-> Edit this page later on once I really start taking feymna notes.
-Take a look at other digitial notebooks of other people get inspiration.
-This looks like shit

 I keep my notes that are taken with the feynman technique in this repository.
 If you want to see all of my notes you can visit my [digital notebook here](https://github.com/demirantay/notebook).
 You can contact me through here:

 - Github: [@demirantay](https://github.com/demirantay)